ddialar/typescript.workshop.backend/README.md

 ## <a id="tech-debt"></a>🤔 Technical debt

-Please, check the [TECH-DEBT.md](https://github.com/ddialar/typescript.workshop.backend/blob/master/TECH-DEBT.md) file in this repository in order to keep up-to-date about this repository technical debt.
+Please, check the [TECH-DEBT](https://github.com/ddialar/typescript.workshop.backend/blob/master/TECH-DEBT.md) file in this repository in order to keep up-to-date about this subject.